-c.
 Investment Consulting

 HC provides investment management and/or advisory services to a limited number of employer-sponsored, self-directed retirement plans.
 Depending upon the needs of the plan, HC may serve as a 3(38) discretionary investment manager or a 3(21) nondiscretionary advisor.
 HC may also provide additional consulting services to assist the plan sponsor in meeting its fiduciary obligation as the plan's Named Fiduciary.
+HC does not serve as the plan's Named Fiduciary.

-d.
 Held Away Accounts